 Besides, you also choose the number of intervals/work periods in advance.
 The number depends on the basic form as well as on the length of the selected periods.
 The pace or intensity of the work periods must be adjusted so that the first and last work period can be completed at the same pace.
 If the speed in the first work periods is too high, you will have to shorten the intervals and thereby lose some of the desired training effects.

 Interval training is intended as a training form that improves the maximum oxygen uptake.
-Therefore, interval training is also considered a hard form of training with high quality or with high training effect.
+Therefore, interval training is also considered a hard form of training with high quality – high training effects.

 However, interval training can also be used in many other contexts, with a much lower intensity, but where a tight structure is maintained.
-For example, many training programs for beginners are based on the interval principle.
-For example, to start by running for 4 minutes and walk for 4 minutes often spread over 20 minutes of training.
+Many training programs for beginners are based on the interval principle e.g. where you start by running for 4 minutes and walking for 4 minutes often spread over 20 minutes of training.

 Fartlek/Speed Play as Interval Training

 Speed play/fartlek is a more unstructured form of interval training.
 Speed play is a Swedish invention, where you run more on the feeling than based on a fixed structure.
 This means that the work periods are not determined in advance, and in the same way the rest periods also vary according to who you run with and where you run.

 If you train in a group, the runners in the group can take turns determining both the intensity and length of the intensive work periods.
 As a result, part of the training will resemble the excitement that is during a competition, where you must always be able to follow the group leader’s tempo changes.

 If you train alone, you can let the terrain determine the intensity by, for example, increasing the pace between lampposts or side roads.
 One of the most effective places to train fartlek is in the woods, where changes in terrain, the distance between trees or forest paths can indicate the length of work periods.